spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

 In such cases, we need to test the pipelines every time new tools are incorporated into the pipelines or parameters are changed for some tools.

-Here we present a way to automatically run a pipeline with [Jenkins](https://jenkins.io/) when changes are pushed or merged to the master branch of the github repository of the pipeline codes.
+Here we present a system
+implemented at the bioinformatics group in the Department of Biomedical and Health Informactics of the Children's Hospital of Philadelphia to automatically run a pipeline with [Jenkins](https://jenkins.io/) when changes are pushed or merged to the master branch of the github repository of the pipeline codes.